Aquilegia barbaricina Arrigoni & E.Nardi

 Bloom Time: May

 Aquilegia barbaricina is a rhizomatous plant with a subterraneous stout stem and aerial stems that grow up to 2 feet (60 cm) tall, covered with fine hair, branching in the upper part of the stem into 3 to 5, nearly leafless flower stalks.
 The leaf petioles are divided once or twice (rarely three times), each division resulting in either a further set of 3 leaf-bearing stems or (at a higher level) 3 leaflets.
 The cauline leaves have short petioles and are smaller.
 Leaflets are trilobate with nearly rounded teeth on their outer edge.
 The pedicel is curved during flowering, which occurs in May.
 The perianth is white to white-pinkish, the sepals lanceolate and up to 0.3 inches (8 mm) wide.
 Each petal has a slightly curved spur pointing straight upwards.
-The fruit is an erect capsule, produced in June.
+Fruits are erect capsules produced in June.

 USDA hardiness zone 8a to 9b: from 10 °F (−12.2 °C) to 30 °F (−1.1 °C).